By STEVE KRAH

 The Knights have produced several college and professional players.
 Josh VanMeter, a 2013 graduate, was recently invited to major league spring training camp with the Cincinnati Reds.

-The Dave and Cheryl (a retired teacher and guidance counselor who worked at Huntington North as well as Crestview and Riverview middle schools), Rhett Goodmiller graduated from Norwell in 2008 and played at Central Michigan University and Taylor University.
+Dave and Cheryl (a retired teacher and guidance counselor who worked at Huntington North as well as Crestview and Riverview middle schools) Goodmiller have a son, Rhett Goodmiller, who graduated from Norwell in 2008 and played at Central Michigan University and Taylor University.
 He coached at Ball State University and other places and now works for Grand Park, Bullpen Tournaments and Prep Baseball Report Indiana.

 The summer of 2008 saw son Rhett as a player and father Dave as a coach in the Indiana High School Baseball Coaches Association North/South All-Star Series.

 Garrison Brege, a current Norwell senior, has signed with the Indiana University-Kokomo.

 “It comes from the parents and community,” says Goodmiller.
 “They’re very supportive.
 We have good kids who are competitive.
 They work hard and are coachable.

 “There are good feeder programs and kids are involved in a a lot of sports.
 They get along and work together.
 I feel like I’ve developed a lot of friends with the players and parents along the way.”